itdranik/itdranik.github.io/content/posts/caching-lfu-algorithm.en.md

 **LFU (least frequently used)** is the strategy of discarding an element that has been least used.
 This element is the element that has been accessed by a key (methods of adding and receiving values) the least number of times.
 If there are several such elements, then the element that has not been accessed the longest is discarded.

-The complete implementation of LFU cache, as usual, can be found on the [GitHub](https://github.com/itdranik/coding-interview/) coding-interview-en project.
+The complete implementation of LFU cache, as usual, can be found on the [GitHub](https://github.com/itdranik/coding-interview/) coding-interview project.

 And we're returning back to the implementation.
 Let's start with the simplest option.
 We will implement a wrapper around an associative array without an eviction strategy: